 Take the amount of money a solar array saves you on utility bills over the course of a year—say $600 as a general example—and multiply it by 20—so $12,000 hypothetically speaking.
 That’s about how much your home value increases when you buy a solar energy system.
 So, if you wanted to move, you get higher resale value, plus you’d be able to sell your home without having to find someone willing to take over lease payments.

 When you buy a solar array and elect to finance your system, you’re left with low, fixed monthly payments.
 There are no built-in price escalators like those that come with a lease or PPA.
 And the value increases as the difference between your monthly payments and the rising cost of electricity grows.

 Finally, you are entitled to claim several helpful tax deductions each year.
-The IRS devised a program in 2005 that encourages the use of environmentally friendly energy like solar power in people’s homes.
-30 percent of funding for your system is subsidized by the federal government through your tax credit.
-Most put the savings to their loan, but you can do whatever you want with this credit.
-Many states also have a tax credit, in addition to the federal credit.
+The federal solar tax incentive program launched in 2005 to encourage the growth of clean energy sources like residential solar.
+As mentioned earlier, 30 percent of the cost of buying and installing a residential solar array can be deducted from your income taxes.
+Most solar customers apply the tax credit toward paying off their solar loan.
+Plus, many states also have their own tax incentives in addition to the federal credit.
 Search the Database of State Incentives for Renewables & Efficiency (DSIRE) here to find incentives in your area.

 Cons of Owning a Solar System

 Under the Energy Policy Act of 2005, homeowners who install rooftop solar on their homes are eligible to deduct 30 percent of the purchase price from their federal income taxes.
 But there are several qualifications that must be met in order to claim those deductions.
 Homeowners who don’t pay enough in federal taxes each year will not qualify to collect the full 30 percent tax credit all at once.
 But the deduction does roll over for four years, so over time, they still collect the full deduction.